 How Often Should I Book a Microblading Touch-Up?

 The frequency of your microblading touch-ups depends on how fast your microblading fades.
-Some people (mostly those with oily skin) will need to add some microblading pigment after 6 months, while others are set for a year.
+Some people (mostly those with oily skin) will need to add some microblading pigment after 9 months, while others are set for a year, or even longer.

 Image source: Instagram @by_majkenvillefrance